modelsconf2018/modelsconf2018.github.io/workshop-tutorials/tutorials/index.md

 ## Submission Instructions

-Proposals must be submitted electronically in PDF format through the [MODELS 2018 Tutorials EasyChair submission page](https://easychair.org/conferences/?conf=models2018) - select category “Tutorials”, by March 16, 2018 anywhere on earth.
+Proposals must be submitted electronically in PDF format through the [MODELS 2018 Tutorials EasyChair submission page](https://easychair.org/conferences/?conf=models2018) - select category “Tutorials”, by March 16, 2018 AoE.

 This is a hard deadline.
 No extensions will be allowed.